Hinduism and Judaism: Modern

 Some of the leading figures in the field of Indology like Theodor Aufrecht, Theodor Goldstücker, Theodor Benfey, Charles Rockwell Lanman, Salomon Lefmann, Gustav Solomon Oppert, Betty Heimann etc. were of Jewish descent.

-Jews never faced persecution by Hindus, neither are there any records of Hindus facing persecution at the hands of Jews as both communities share a history of being oppressed, discriminated & forced to convert.
-The creation of Israel as a Jewish state by Zionists was supported by Hindu nationalists who wanted to make undivided India a Hindu state, most notably M. S. Golwalkar, who said:
+Jews never faced persecution by Hindus, neither are there any records of Hindus facing persecution at the hands of Jews.

-The Jews had maintained their race, religion, culture and language; and all they wanted was their natural territory to complete their Nationality.

 The world's first Jewish-Hindu interfaith leadership summit, led by the World Council of Religious Leaders, Hindu organisations in India and Jewish organisations in Israel, as well as the American Jewish Committee, was held in New Delhi in February 2007.
 The summit included the then Chief Rabbi of Israel Yona Metzger, the American Jewish Committee's International Director of Interreligious Affairs David Rosen, a delegation of chief rabbis from around the world, and Hindu leaders from India.
 During the summit, Rabbi Metzger stated:

+As both communities share a history of religious hatred, violence, persecution, discrimination, and forced conversions from common sources - namely Muslims & Christians, the creation of Israel as a Jewish state by Zionists was supported by Hindu nationalists who also wanted to make undivided India a Hindu state, most notably M. S. Golwalkar, who said:

+The Jews had maintained their race, religion, culture and language; and all they wanted was their natural territory to complete their Nationality.

 Swami Dayananda recognized the similarities of both religions and pointed to the belief in One supreme being, non-conversion, oral recitation of the Veda and the Torah, and the special importance of peace and non-violence.
 Savarupananda Saraswatiji explained that "Both the Hindu and Jewish communities have a lot in common, we need to discover and nurture these areas for the benefit of millions of people."
 This meeting included Rabbis such as Daniel Sperber, Yona Metzger, and others.
 They affirmed a number of points, one of which was:

 In 2008, a second Hindu-Jewish summit took place in Jerusalem.
 Included in the summit was a meeting between Hindu groups and then Israeli President Shimon Peres, where the importance of a strong Israeli-Indian relationship was discussed.
 The Hindu delegation also met with Israeli politicians Isaac Herzog and Majalli Whbee.
 Hindu groups visited and said their prayers at the Western Wall, and also paid their respects to Holocaust victims.
 In 2009, a smaller Hindu-Jewish interfaith meeting organized by the World council of Religious Leaders, Hindu American Foundation and the American Jewish Committee was held in New York and Washington.
 Hindu and Jewish representatives gave presentations, and participants wore lapel pins combining the Israeli, Indian, and American flags.